AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/customize-conversation-list.md

 For details about the conversation list features, see [Product features](../overview/product-features.md).

 You can configure the navigation bar and conversation list cells on the conversation list page.
-See [ ConversationListController.swift](https://github.com/easemob/easemob-uikit-ios/blob/main/Sources/EaseChatUIKit/Classes/UI/Components/Conversation/Controllers/ConversationListController.swift) for details.
+See [ ConversationListController.swift](https://github.com/AgoraIO-Usecase/AgoraChat-UIKit-ios/blob/SwiftUIKit/Sources/EaseChatUIKit/Classes/UI/Components/Conversation/Controllers/ConversationListController.swift) for details.

 ![Customize Conversation List](../../assets/images/conversation_list_highlighted.jpg)

 ## Customize the header navigation bar

-The navigation bars of the conversation list page, chat page, contact list page, group details page, and contact details page use `EaseChatNavigationBar`.
+The navigation bars of the conversation list page, chat page, contact list page, group details page, and contact details page use `ChatNavigationBar`.
 If the navigation bar does not meet your needs, you can customize it by overriding the method and passing in the customized navigation class.

-1. In the demo, inherit the `EaseChatNavigationBar` class in `EaseChatUIKit` to create your own page navigation bar.
+1. In the demo, inherit the `ChatNavigationBar` class in `ChatUIKit` to create your own page navigation bar.
 For example, `CustomConversationNavigationBar`.

 1. Override the `createNavigation()` method and return the object you have created using `CustomConversationNavigationBar`.
 The sample code is as follows:

     ```swift
-    override func createNavigationBar() -> EaseChatNavigationBar {
+    override func createNavigationBar() -> ChatNavigationBar {
                 CustomConversationNavigationBar(showLeftItem: false,rightImages: [UIImage(named: "add", in: .chatBundle, with: nil,hiddenAvatar: false)])
             }
     ```